Baijiaoo/Daily-Notebook/Programming/Python/Basis/Tuple.md

     * Updating Tuple
     * Deleting elements in Tuple
     * Tuple Operator
-    * Built-in function in Tuple
+    * Built-in functions of Tuple

 ### Defination and characteristic of Tuple
 Python tuples are similar to lists, except that the elements of the tuple cannot be modified</br>